pscon/pscon/README.md

 -->

 I'm a Frontend Engineer, [Open-source contributor](https://github.com/pscon), and [Technical Writer](https://pscon.hashnode.dev) based in Lagos, Nigeria.
 I am passionate about web technologies and making the web accessible to everyone.

-When not working on a project or thinking about coding, I would most likely be watching Movies on Netflix, playing video games, sight-seeing or spending time with family and friends.

 <!-- **I am currently looking for a software engineer position with an exciting company.** -->

 <!-- - 🔭 I’m currently working on ... -->